henrywoo/Generative-AI-In-Action/source/ch0-math/README.md

 Rare events are more uncertain or more surprising and require more information to represent them than common events.

-The calculation of information is often written as below:
+The calculation of information is often written as below, where log is the base-2 logarithm and p(x) is the probability of the event x:
 ```
 h(x) = -log( p(x) )
 ```

 The negative sign ensures that the result is always positive or zero.
+The choice of the base-2 logarithm means that the units of the information measure is in bits (binary digits).
+This can be directly interpreted in the information processing sense as the number of bits required to represent the event.

 ### Entropy